awsdocs/aws-net-developer-guide/doc_source/sqs-apis-intro.rst

 Programming Models
 ==================

-The the SDK provides two programming models for working with |SQS|.
+The SDK provides two programming models for working with |SQS|.
 These programming models are known as the *low-level* and *resource* models.
 The following information describes these models, how to use them, and why you would want to use them.